gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

 **Prepare phase**

 - `Swap contract:`
 Swap contract sends the messages to token contracts to prepare transfer tokens (Messages can be sent in parallel).
-In fact, token contracts must lock funds at this stage;
+In fact, token contracts must lock funds at this stage.
 - `Token contract`:
 Token contracts make all necessary checks, and in case of success, lock funds and reply to the swap contract that they are ready to make a transaction.
 - `Swap contract`: